cpch/Personalusermanual/README.md

 Essential Section: You might want to think about some caveats here.
 Perhaps Slack is fine for a quick question but for longer communication you'd prefer to speak in person.
 </details>

+## The times/hours I like to work

+Evening

+Can be contact any time

+Schedule meeting 1 week before due to time difference

+## The way I like to receive feedback

+Email

+Teams call

++ or - all welcome

 ## Preferred Working Style